 No trip to Nicaragua is complete without a hike up at least one of the country's many volcanoes.
-Nicaragua is home to a remarkable string of volcanoes running from the southern mountains around Lake Nicaragua up to the impressive northern Cosiguina Volcano which towers over the Gulf of Fonseca.
-Many of the Nicaraguan Volcanoes are dormant, but some do remain active and it is advisable to hike the volcanoes with a guide or local tour group.
-Some of the more popular volcanoes include Maderas, Concepcion, Zapatera, Mombacho, Laguna de Apoyo, Masaya, Apoyeque, Momotombo, Cerro Negro, Telica, San Cristobal and Consiguina Volcanoes.
+Nicaragua is home to a remarkable string of volcanoes running from the southern mountains around Lake Nicaragua up to the impressive northern Cosiguina Volcano, which towers over the Gulf of Fonseca.
+Many of the Nicaraguan volcanoes are dormant, but since some remain active, it is advisable to hike the volcanoes with a guide or local tour group.
+Some of the more popular volcanoes include Maderas, Concepcion, Zapatera, Mombacho, Laguna de Apoyo, Masaya, Apoyeque, Momotombo, Cerro Negro, Telica, San Cristobal and Consiguina.

-Maderas, Concepcion and Zapatera Volcanoes rise up out of Lake Nicaragua.
-Zapatera stands alone while Maderas and Concepcion are located on Ometepe Islands and they are a popular climbing choice for visitors to Nicaragua.
-Concepcion is an active volcano but Maderas is dormant.
-Zapatera Volcano is not a popular among tourists as it is difficult to reach and the volcano itself is both extinct and at 2,063 feet (629m) relatively small.
+Maderas, Concepcion and Zapatera rise up out of Lake Nicaragua.
+Zapatera stands alone while Maderas and Concepcion are located on Ometepe Islands, and they are a popular climbing choice for visitors.
+Concepcion is an active volcano, but Maderas is dormant.
+Zapatera Volcano is not popular among tourists, as it is difficult to reach and the volcano itself is both extinct and relatively small at 2,063 feet (629m).

-A short drive from Managua is the popular Masaya Volcano National Park with the smoking Masaya Volcano as its principal attraction.
-A paved road goes up to the crater where visitors can marvel at the white plume of smoke or try and spot the colony of green parakeets living in the crater itself.
+A short drive from Managua is the popular Masaya Volcano National Park, with the smoking Masaya Volcano as its principal attraction.
+A paved road goes up to the crater where visitors can marvel at the white plume of smoke or try to spot the colony of green parakeets living in the crater itself.
 Apoyeque Volcano is also a short drive from Managua.
 This volcano is extinct and the crater is filled with water.
-Visitors can marvel at the spectacular surrounding scenery or swim in the crystal clear waters of the volcano.
+Visitors can take in the spectacular surrounding scenery or swim in the crystal clear waters of the volcano.

-Momotombo Volcano is the quintessential cone-shaped volcano.
-It is active and last erupted at the beginning of the twentieth century.
-Momotombo is popular with experienced climbers, and while it can be seen from Managua it is situated more than 60 miles (100km) from the Nicaraguan capital.
-Interestingly the Nicaraguan government uses this volcano to produce geothermal energy and electricity.
+Momotombo is the quintessential cone-shaped volcano.
+It is active and last erupted in 2015, after a century of inactivity.
+Momotombo is popular with experienced climbers, and while it can be seen from Managua, it is situated more than 60 miles (100km) from the Nicaraguan capital.
+The Nicaraguan government uses this volcano to produce geothermal energy and electricity.

-Telica Volcano is also relatively active and last erupted in 2004.
-Those who brave the strenuous 8-12 hour hike to Telica's crater will be able to see molten lava glowing at the bottom of the crater.
+Telica Volcano also erupted in 2015.
+Those who brave the strenuous 8-12 hour hike to Telica's summit will be able to see molten lava glowing at the bottom of the crater.

 The 5,725-foot (1,745m) San Cristobel Volcano is Nicaragua's tallest active volcano.
-San Cristobel Volcano last erupted in 2004 and the entire volcano complex is made up of five smaller volcanoes.
-It is a challenging volcano to climb with steep slopes.
-Those who make it to the crater will be rewarded with spectacular views.
+San Cristobel last erupted in 2008 and the entire complex is made up of five smaller volcanoes.
+With steep slopes, it is a challenging climb, but those who make it to the crater will be rewarded with spectacular views.

 Lastly, Cosiguina Volcano offers hikers some of the most impressive views and mountain scenery.
-Hikers reach the crater via a forest hike.
-Visitors can drive most of the way up the volcano and from the parking area the hike to the crater is only three hours.
-Views from the top include panoramas of the Gulf of Fonseca, Honduras and El Salvador.
+Travellers reach the crater via a forest hike, or they can drive most of the way up, and from the parking area, the hike to the crater is only three hours.
+The top offers panoramic views of the Gulf of Fonseca, Honduras and El Salvador.

-Hiking a Volcano while visiting 'the land of lakes and volcanoes' should be on the every visitor's list of activities and things to do in Nicaragua.
-The spectacular views and impressive scenery as well as the awe-inspiring volcanoes and craters offer splendid photographic opportunities and a richly rewarding experience to all those who make the effort on their trip to Nicaragua.
+Hiking a volcano in 'the land of lakes and volcanoes' should be on every visitor's list of things to do in Nicaragua.
+The spectacular views and impressive scenery, as well as the awe-inspiring craters, offer splendid photographic opportunities and a rewarding experience to all those who make the effort on their trip to Nicaragua.